Advertisements

 Lumped mass model

-In pipe stress analysis software dynamic analysis is performed according to the finite element analysis (stiffness) method using a lumped mass model.
+In pipe stress analysis software, dynamic analysis is performed according to the finite element analysis (stiffness) method using a lumped mass model.
 With a lumped mass model, the mass of a particular pipe length is lumped at the endpoint only and not distributed equally along the pipe length.
-The flexible point needs a lower frequency whereas, a rigid point needed a higher frequency to extract your response.
+The flexible point needs a lower frequency, whereas a rigid point needs a higher frequency to extract your response.
 Hence, there are chances of missing responses at these rigid points.
 In real-life complex stress models, this becomes a severe problem due to the number of rigid supports and rigid points in the model.

 Automatic Model Discretization in AutoPIPE